 One of the most romantic places for a walk is Lydford Gorge, nestled in the north-western reaches of Dartmoor.
 Owned by the National Trust, the oak tree lined gorge is the deepest in the South West, stretching 1.5 miles from Lydford Village.

 A fairly strenuous, three and a half mile round walk, high above the gorge, brings you past the spectacular 30 metre White Lady Waterfall which cascades majestically into the chasm below.

 Following the route around, you will descend into the gorge and return via a low path beside the River Lyd which carves a tumbling course through the steep-sided valley.
 Towards the end, the trail rises slowly up to the Devil's Cauldron where a metal grid is the only thing separating you from the ferocious whirlpool below.

 If you want to be sure to have the romantic location for yourself, the best time to visit is shortly after it opens in the morning.

-If you'd like to get away and experience some of the South West's romance, take a look at our romantic accommodation in Devon, including hotels, holiday parks and B&Bs.
+If you'd like to get away and experience some of the South West's romance, take a look at our romantic cottages in Devon.